FedLine Advantage® Setup

 Your organization needs to:

-- Identify the services your organization will access via FedLine Advantage and execute new security procedure agreements, where applicable (including the Fedwire® Funds Service, Fedwire Securities Service, the National Settlement Service and FedACH® file-processing services)
+- Identify the services your organization will access via FedLine Advantage and execute new security procedure agreements, where applicable (including the Fedwire® Funds Service, Fedwire Securities Service, the National Settlement Service and FedACH® and FedNow file-processing services)

 - Determine the appropriate connection options with your technical support staff